Attorney in Clifton Park Center, New York. Conveniently located off Exit 9 of the Northway. Friendly and approachable.

 - You have the right to contest these charges.

 §123 of the Agriculture and Markets Law is a long, somewhat technical and in some respects poorly drafted statute.
 It was slightly amended and renumbered effective 1/1/2011.
 The statute was formerly numbered Agriculture and Markets Law §121, as such, many municipal forms and citations still incorrectly refer to §121.
 This may be a jurisdictional issue should a ticket be issued under the wrong statute, however as of yet there have been no reported decisions on such an event.

-It is important to remember that the Agriculture and Markets dangerous dog statute may be expanded upon by local law, and that local municipalities may have their own separate legal definitions of “dangerousness” as well as their own laws governing animals.
+It is important to remember that the Agriculture and Markets dangerous dog statute may be expanded upon by local law, and that local municipalities may have their own separate legal definitions of “dangerousness” or "viciousness" as well as their own laws governing animals.
 Typically these laws seek to control dogs which are described as ones who commit “harassment”, “intimidation”, “vicious acts” or a host of other descriptive terms.
 It is important to know what statute is being charged, state or local, and the penalties which can be imposed.
 The statute which gives local towns this authority is located at §122 of the Agriculture and Markets Law.

 For the purposes of this website, the remainder of this article will discuss §123 of the Agriculture and Markets Law in its current form.
 The statute is best explained by being broken down into its subparts:

 §123(1) of the statute provides for the various persons who may bring a dangerous dog complaint for the reasons listed in the subdivision (i.e. attack or threatened attack against a person, companion animal, farm animal or domestic animal as defined in the Agriculture and Markets Law).
 The complaint may be brought by a local Dog Control Officer or by a private citizen.